 The September Birthstone Meaning

 The sapphire has held many meanings throughout time including wisdom, purity, sincerity, truth, faithfulness, and nobility.
 All of these noble attributes made the precious gemstone a favorite among kings and clergy.
 Its royal history dates back centuries but is also fairly recent.
 One of the most popular sapphire stones of all is the 12-carat sapphire that sat in the center of Princess Diana’s engagement ring to Prince Charles.
-The same ring now graces the ring finger of the Duchess of Cambridge.
-Needless to say, modern sapphire wearers are in good company, and sapphire engagement rings are still a beautiful option today.
+The same ring now graces the ring finger of the Duchess of Cambridge, given by Prince William.
+Needless to say, modern sapphire engagement ring wearers are in good company, and sapphire engagement rings are still a beautiful option today.

 All of this symbolism attracts many people to the sapphire, but its meaning of sincerity and faithfulness, as well as its place in the royal family, have solidified it as a prime stone for a unique engagement ring as well.